Mixed Faces Wild Spaces

 Branches of Offerings

 Built by and for people whose lives have been shaped by the systems of oppression, offering trauma-informed gatherings that center healing, joy, and relationship with land.
 We bring the gear.
 We offer adaptive tools.
-We create spaces that are kind, consent-based, and trauma-informed.Free Community Programs - These are offered as funding and resources are available.Sliding Scale Services and Events - These offerings sustain the collective of beings who hold this container, and are a part of what allows us to put on free programs for our community.
+We create spaces that are kind, consent-based, and trauma-informed.Free & Pay What You Can Community Programs - These are offered as funding and resources are available.Sliding Scale Services and Events - These offerings sustain the collective of beings who hold this container, and are a part of what allows us to put on free programs for our community.

 Freedom By The Fire

 Nature x Liberation X Community.
 Join us as we come together around the fire to learn from one another about the movement for collective liberation in our own lives and communities, and how us as ordinary folks can engage in this movement.
+Click the button above to fill our our interest survey!

 Connecting on the Rail Trail

 In beautiful partnership with Finca Luna Búho.
 Join us for a free and recurring community event series along the Ashuwillticook Bike Trail in the Berkshire/Taconic Region.
 Run by and for people of historically underrepresented identities in the outdoors, together we will go biking, riding, walking, birding, foraging, plant IDing, exploring queer ecology, and much more!
+Click the button above to visit the the website for this program where you can register, learn more, see impact, etc.

-Events and Services Offered
+Services Offered

 Services